 Daniele M. Schiffman

 Daniele Schiffman has represented clients in connection with numerous congressional, government and internal investigations.
-These include investigations by the state attorneys general; the Federal Trade Commission; the U.S. Securities and Exchange Commission; the U.S. Senate Committee on Commerce, Science, & Transportation; the U.S. Senate Committee on Homeland Security & Government Affairs Permanent Subcommittee on Investigations; and the U.S. Senate Special Committee on Aging.
+These include investigations by the state attorneys general; the Federal Trade Commission; the Financial Industry Regulatory Authority; the Nasdaq Stock Market; the U.S. Securities and Exchange Commission; the U.S. Senate Committee on Commerce, Science, & Transportation; the U.S. Senate Committee on Homeland Security & Government Affairs Permanent Subcommittee on Investigations; and the U.S. Senate Special Committee on Aging.
 Her work has included developing investigation strategies, preparing witnesses, and managing subpoenas and substantial document discovery efforts.